 Make once in a lifetime last forever

-As a trained sociologist I have a keen interest in people and society.
-It means I pay attention to detail and value connections with people - both essential ingredients in creating memorable photos.
-Having research expertise has helped me develop a sharp eye for those special and personal moments that are fleeting but priceless.
+Having trained as a sociologist I am deeply interested in people, their lives and the society we live in.
+It means I pay attention to detail and value connections with people - both essential ingredients in creating memorable images.
+Having research experience has helped me develop a sharp eye for those special and personal moments that are fleeting but leave lasting traces.
 Creating timeless images that touch you on a deeply emotional level requires photographic skill as well as good instincts.
 I have been perfecting my craft for over ten years through professional training and endless hours of practice.
-Photography that leaves a lasting impression is not just about capturing the right moment.
-When you are photographing people you also need to create the right ambience and mood.
-Sometimes that comes from the natural energy between people but often you have to help subjects relax in front of the camera.
-My approach is to create a sense of fun and play around the experience of being photographed to get authentic expressions.
+Memorable photographs are not just about being at the right place at the right time.
+You also need to create the right ambience and mood.
+Sometimes that comes from the natural energy between people but often subjects need guidance to relax in front of the camera.
+My approach is to create a sense of fun and play around the experience of being photographed to capture authentic expressions.
 I like to focus on what is special and unique in every person and reflect this in a natural and personal way.
-I love every minute of being behind the camera and aim to make photography as exciting for the people facing the lens.
+I love every minute of being behind the camera which is why I try and make photography as exciting for the people facing the lens.
 What I want more than anything is for the images to spark joy and affection.
 This is what makes photography a living and vibrant art form.

 'Everything that is made beautiful and fair and lovely is made for the eye of one who sees.'
 Rumi